 The designer of the Statue of Liberty, Auguste Bartholdi, even remarked that he would have designed the symbol of freedom several hundred meters taller had he used Vin Mariani.

-But, Vin Mariani wouldn’t go on to become the world’s top cocaine-fueled beverage.
+But, Vin Mariani would not go on to become the world’s top cocaine-fueled beverage.
 That honor would be reserved for another drink, one that would be deemed the “original” energy drink...

-In light of these developments, Pemberton replaced the wine in his recipe with sugar syrup, dubbing his new concoction Coca-Cola.
-But, cocaine wasn’t the only stimulant in Coca-Cola.
+In light of these developments, Pemberton replaced the wine in his recipe with sugar syrup, dubbing his new concoction Coca-Cola (five ounces of coca leaf per gallon of syrup).
+But, cocaine was not the only stimulant in Coca-Cola.
 The popular drink actually contained two stimulants, cocaine and caffeine, and the sources from which these two drugs are extracted served as inspiration for its moniker.

 “Coca” is in reference to the coca plant.
 The leaves of the plant are from what cocaine is derived.